tesseract-robotics/tesseract_python/docs/index.rst

 Welcome to the Tesseract Python wiki
 ====================================

-Python wrapper for Tesseract package
+Python wrapper for Tesseract package, generated automatically by SWIG.

 Tesseract Python Supported Packages
 -----------------------------------